cgdmohamed/rakeez/replit.md

 - Worker queues for asynchronous notification and webhook processing
 - Comprehensive audit logging for security and compliance
 - Rate limiting at multiple layers (registration, login, API calls)
+- Redis-optional architecture: Full in-memory fallback with TTL-aware counters for sessions, rate limits, OTP, and cache operations
+- Environment-based configuration for WebSocket URLs and other deployment-specific settings